metamorph-inc/openmeta-mms/docs/source/reference_modeling/pet/pet_drivers.rst

 the Parameter Study explores the Design Variable space.
 Different DOE Types can be selected by left-clicking the **DOE Type** attribute field and selecting the desired method.
-The different types and there accompanying configuration are described below.
+The different types and their accompanying configurations are described below.

 Full Factorial
 ^^^^^^^^^^^^^^